the-alpaka/docker_tabby/README.md

 thealpaka/tabby
 ```

-Then run this command to setup the database
+Then run this command to setup the database, once done you can visit `http://<HOST_IP>:8090` to finish setup for Tabby.

 ```bash
 docker run -d \